ChimeraOS/chimera/README.md

 After installing any app, you must restart Steam for the newly installed application or game to appear in the Steam Big Picture UI.

-To restart Steam you can open the menu, click on "Actions", then select the "Restart Steam".
+To restart Steam you can open the menu, click on "Actions", then select "Restart Steam".

 ### Command line interface
-If you use ChimeraOS or use `steamos-compositor-plus` and have `chimera` installed the required commands apply game tweaks and shortcuts to Steam will run automatically when the Steam session starts.
+If you use ChimeraOS or use `gamescope-session` and have `chimera` installed, the required commands to apply game tweaks and shortcuts to Steam will run automatically when the Steam session starts.

 Otherwise, you will need to run `chimera --update` and `chimera --tweaks` while Steam is not running because any changes applied while Steam is running will be overwritten by Steam.